With the warm weather on its way, now is the time enjoy your outdoor living space. Here are our tips on how to make the most of your sunroom view!

 - Petroleum-based products, abrasive or caustic cleaners/solvents, and hydrochloric/phosphoric acid

-When Should You Clean Your Windows?
+How Often Should You Clean Glass Windows?

 The manufacturer recommends that you clean your windows, doors, and other parts of the structure at least twice a year.
 To get the best results in a coastal area like the Grand Strand, the recommendation is to clean them at least once a month.
 More frequent cleanings may be necessary depending on the specific location of your home.

-How to Clean the Window Glass
+3 Steps to Clean Glass

 - Begin by rinsing your glass with clean water to remove dirt and dust particles that can cause scratches during the cleaning process.
 As mentioned above, avoid using a power washer or garden hose.